Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration in the voice recognition software market is high.
-There are about 80 vendors in the paid, standalone voice recognition software market with the top four providers accounting for more than 50.0% of total revenue.
-Nuance Communications alone controls nearly 30.0% off the market, primarily due to...
+Market share concentration in the voice recognition software market is low; there are an estimated 469 vendors operating in the United States, with the top four by revenue accounting for less than 30.0% of total market revenue.
+Due to its abundant acquisition activity in recent years, Nuance does control a...
 Subscribe to learn more.

 Questions to ask potential suppliers